Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Appendix

 We train \ours in two stages.
 The first stage is training with segment boundaries inferred from SDHuBERT which are extracted once at the beginning and fixed while in this stage.
-The second stage utilizes online segmentation using the teacher model's outputs, by the algorithm in \S \ref{greedyalg}.
+The second stage utilizes online segmentation using the teacher model's outputs, by the algorithm in Section \ref{greedyalg}.
 Note that this training is only possible since our model exhibits features clean enough for our greedy segmentation to work.
 In the second stage, the L2 norm threshold is updated online by aggregating the statistics of speech and non-speech segments, and the merge threshold is randomly sampled from \([0.8, 0.9]\).
 After the training, the norm threshold is fixed at 3.09 and the merge threshold is fixed at 0.8.
-See Appendix \ref{app:threshold} for details about the thresholding. \ours is trained for 1.15M steps in the first stage and further trained for 500k steps in the second stage.
+See Appendix \ref{app:threshold} for details about the thresholding.
+The first-stage teacher is set and fixed as the initial student model, which is SDHuBERT with nine encoder layers.
+The second-stage teacher is then updated and fixed using the student model trained in the first stage.
+The model is trained for 115K steps in the first stage and further trained for 50K steps in the second stage.
 We use a batch size of 64 and each data point is randomly cropped to be 5 seconds, following \cite{cho2024sdhubert}.
+We show in Appendix \ref{sec:per-by-length} that this does not significantly impact resynthesis for longer segments.
 The learning rate is set as 1e-4 with initial 500 warmup updates for the first stage and 5e-5 for the second stage.
-The EMA decay rates are set as 0.9995 and 0.9999 for the first and second stages, respectively.
 The second stage training improves performance in syllable detection and discovery (Appendix \ref{app:stage_comparison}).

-For the CFM, the learning rate is fixed as 1e-4, with a batch size of 64 and 200k updates.
-For Articulatory Encodec and unit LM, we largely follow \cite{cho2024articulatory} and \cite{lakhotia2021generative}, respectively.
+We used a single A6000-48GB GPU for training.